dsarotti/Programacion/README.md

 # Dante Sarotti's Git
-A place where I'm saving my programming exercises and sharing them with my partners from the first day I started learning.
+A place where I'm saving my programming exercises and sharing them with my partners from the day I started learning.

 ## Folder Structure